 Outlined below are a few helpful guides to assist you when dealing with dental emergencies:

 If you have a broken tooth or a lost filling, don’t panic!
 Usually these situations are only irritating to the tongue and a little sensitive and you probably don’t need to visit the emergency service.
 Keep the area as clean as best you can and contact the practice at your earliest convenience.

 If the tooth is not sensitive or unsightly, keep the crown in a safe place and contact us at your earliest convenience.
 If the tooth is sensitive or unsightly then you can get some temporary crown cement from your local chemist but please do not use any other glue based materials as this may prevent us from being able to recement the crown permanently.

 Painful Wisdom Teeth

 Sometimes food gets trapped beneath the piece of gum that covers over the wisdom tooth.
 This can cause swelling and occasionally prevent full opening of the mouth.
-In such cases, the best thing to do is keep the area clean with a toothbrush and warm salt mouthrinses or Chlorohexidine Mouthwash (which can be purchased from the chemist).
+In such cases, the best thing to do is keep the area clean with a toothbrush and warm salt mouthrinses or Chlorohexidine Mouthwash (which can be purchased from the chemist and some supermarkets).
 You may also need some painkillers – any that would normally be taken for headaches are suitable. (please ensure you are not allergic to any mouthwash/medicines prior to using)

 Dislodged Teeth Due To Trauma